Alberto Ruy Sánchez: The theme of search in life and writing

-Awards and current life
+Awards and honors

 Ruy-Sánchez's books have been translated into several languages – mainly French, but also Portuguese, Italian, German, Arabic, Serbian and Turkish.
 Only one of his books has been published in English, however.
 They remain in print in Spanish as cult favorites, unusual for poetry.

-His first work came out in 1987, when he was awarded the Xavier Villaurrutia Prize, the most prestigious literary recognition in Mexico.
+His first work, the novel Los nombres del aire (published in English as Mogador: The Names of the Air), came out in 1987, for which he was awarded the Xavier Villaurrutia Award, the most prestigious literary recognition in Mexico.
+He's also the recipient of the José Emilio Pacheco Prize for Excellence in Writing, and the Mazatlán Prize for Literature.

 The University of New Mexico awarded him as Literary Essayist in 1991 and he was also a Fellow of the John Simon Guggenheim Memorial Foundation.
 In February 2000 he was decorated by the French Government as Officier de l'Ordre des Arts et des Lettres.
 The Governor of Kentucky awarded him as "Kentucky Colonel", the highest distinction given in that state, where he also is Honnorary Citizen of Louisville.
 Between 1999 and 2003 he was appointed Chairman of the Creative Non-Fiction Summer Program at the Banff Centre for the Arts in Canada.
 In November 2006 The Editor's Guild of Mexico awarded him with the Premio Juan Pablos al Mérito Editorial, a lifetime achievement recognition for 26 years of working as an editor and mainly for his work in creating the publishing house Artes de México, a leading cultural project in the Americas.

+Personal life

-Ruy-Sánchez currently lives in Mexico City with his wife, historian Margarita De Orellana, coeditor of Artes de México, and their children Andrea (born 1984) and Santiago (born 1987).
+Ruy-Sánchez currently lives in Mexico City with his wife, historian Margarita De Orellana, coeditor of Artes de México, and their two children.
 He continues to speak internationally and travel within Mexico as a researcher of diverse Mexican cultures.